 For central humidifiers, follow the manufacturer’s recommendations

-If your central heating and cooling system include a humidifier, read the instruction manual or ask your heating and cooling specialist about correct maintenance.
+If your central heating and cooling system includes a humidifier, read the instruction manual or ask your heating and cooling specialist about correct maintenance.

 Replace old humidifiers if necessary

-Humidifiers can accumulate deposits that are difficult or impossible to clean over time, allowing germs to thrive.
+Humidifiers can accumulate difficult or impossible-to-clean deposits over time, allowing germs to thrive.

 Risks to be aware of